-- A. What is the amount of inventory bought during the year? - B. What is the cost of goods sold during the year? - C. What is the inventory turnover for the year? - D. What is the net revenue during the year? - E. If all goods are sold on credit, what is the receivables turnover for the year? - F. What is the cash received from customers during the year?
+- A. What is the amount of inventory bought during the year? - B. What is the cost of goods sold during the year? - C. What is the cost of goods sold duffing the year? - D. What is the net revenue during the year? - E. If all goods are sold on credit, what is the receivables turnover for the year? - F. What is the cash received from customers during the year?